 Nowhere is this more apparent than a recent news report about drivers taking self-portraits or "selfies" while driving.
 These selfies are the latest trend on social media sites, such as Twitter and Instagram.
 Drivers are actually taking their eyes off the road and taking pictures of themselves with their electronic devices.
 The drivers then post the photos within seconds on social media sites.
 According to experts, it also takes a few seconds for a catastrophe to happen.

-Experts have cautioned that taking selfies is hazardous and could even be fatal, perhaps resulting in a bad car accident.
+It doesn't take an expert or a car accident lawyer nearby to understand that taking selfies is hazardous and could even be fatal, perhaps resulting in a bad car accident.
 A spokesman from the AAA said that it is plainly not safe if a person takes a photo of themselves while driving.
 It is a harmful distraction when the driver should be focusing on the road.

 Reports noted that this trend is happening more often and the reasons for it vary.
 People could simply be bored or want attention.
 People who do this might defend themselves by explaining that they only take a photo when the car is stopped.
 They may perhaps be sitting in traffic and have nothing else to do.
 Experts added even if you are stuck in traffic or at a red light, the second the car moves and you're holding a phone or tablet, you could be breaking the law.